FDA medical device regulatory compliance

 TPLC Database

-For each 3-letter product classification code, there is a database that shows all the recent 510(k) submissions, all recalls, and summarizes all the medical device reports submitted for serious injuries and deaths.
-This database, http://bit.ly/FDA-TPLC, should be monitored to proactively identify problems that occurred with similar products before they happen to your product.
+For each 3-letter product classification code, there is a database that shows all the recent 510(k) submissions and recalls and summarizes all the medical device reports submitted for severe injuries and deaths.
+This database, FDA-TPLC, should be monitored to proactively identify problems that occurred with similar products before they happened to your product.
 Also, there may be voluntary reports from user facilities regarding your device that were not reported directly to your company.
-The possibility of voluntary reports makes this an important database to monitor weekly.
+The possibility of voluntary reports makes this a vital database to monitor weekly.
 Other resources include:

 Next Steps